 This 3-day programme of activities hosts a wide range of projects focusing on the platform and collaborative economies.
-Discover this year’s themes, register for the call for participants and share your work!
+Discover this year’s themes, attend to the sessions and be part of the sharing cities ecosystem!
 We’ll be waiting for you 19 to 21 November at the Smart City Expo World Congress.

 - 3 days in which to shape the sharing cities ecosystem and the platform economy